-On Hawaii Island hoary bats have been shown to migrate along altitudinal gradients in response to changes in temperature, rainfall and food resources, occupying low elevations during the summer and fall breeding seasons and migrating to the interior highlands during the winter post-lactation period (Menard 2003, Todd 2012, Bonaccorso et al. 2015).
-Seasonal changes in acoustic activity observed at several locations on Oʻahu (Gorresen et al. 2015, Starcevich et al. 2020) and Maui (Todd et al. 2016, Auwahi Wind 2020, Tetra Tech 2020a, Tetra Tech 2020b) suggest similar altitudinal migrations occur on these islands.
+On Hawai'i Island hoary bats have been shown to migrate along altitudinal gradients in response to changes in temperature, rainfall, and food resources, occupying low elevations during the summer and fall breeding seasons and migrating to the interior highlands during the winter post-lactation period (Menard 2003, Todd 2012, Bonaccorso et al. 2015).
+Seasonal changes in acoustic activity observed at several locations on O'ahu (Gorresen et al. 2015, Thompson and Starcevich 2022) and Maui (Todd et al. 2016, H.T.
+Harvey 2020, Auwahi Wind 2023, Tetra Tech 2023a, Tetra Tech 2023b) suggest similar altitudinal migrations occur on these islands.

-Occupancy studies conducted on Hawai'i Island suggest that population is stable and potentially increasing (Gorresen at al. 2013).
-Similar studies are currently ongoing to monitor population trends on O'ahu.
+An occupancy study conducted on Hawai'i Island suggest that population is stable and potentially increasing (Gorresen at al. 2013).
+An occupancy study on O'ahu suggested the population on that island also appeared stable to slightly increasing over the study period (Thompson and Starcevich

+2022).
+Estimates of contemporary genetic effective population sizes1 indicate population sizes are greater on Hawai'i Island and Kaua'i than on Maui and O'ahu and that there has been little to no cotemporary gene flow between islands (Pinzari et al. 2023).
 Estimates of population size can be extremely difficult for cryptic species like the Hawaiian hoary bat and currently no estimates of population size have been conducted for the species with a high level of confidence.